 - 2.8.1.
 Once HPs have completed assessment activity, they will need to complete a report containing advice for the Department. - 2.8.2.
-DWP is currently in the process of developing an IT tool (the PIP Assessment Tool) that will allow the provision of HP advice to the DWP in an electronic format.
-The tool is planned to be available from October 2013.
-In advance of this the following clerical forms should be used: - PA1 Review file note. - PA2 Review report form (terminal illness). - PA3 Review report form (paper-based review). - PA4 Consultation report form. - PA5 Supplementary advice note. - PA6 Supplementary advice note (change of advice). - PA7 Harmful information note. - 2.8.3.
-Copies of all the forms are provided alongside this guidance.
-Example assessment reports will also be shared with providers. - 2.8.4.
-These forms will be superseded by the PIP Assessment Tool once it is available. - 2.8.5.
+The assessment report with the HP's advice is sent electronically through the PIP Assessment Tool or clerically, where appropriate using the following clerical forms: - PA1 Review file note (where used). - PA2 Review report form (terminal illness). - PA3 Review report form (paper-based review). - PA4 Consultation report form. - PA5 Supplementary advice note. - PA6 Supplementary advice note (change of advice). - PA7 Harmful information note. - 2.8.3.
+Copies of all the forms are provided separately. - 2.8.4.
 The nature of the information required in reports varies depending on the nature of the activity.
-Reports produced further to face-to-face consultations require the most content, as HPs will need to record the discussion, observed findings and conclusions from the consultations. - 2.8.6.
+Reports produced further to face-to-face consultations require the most content, as HPs will need to record the discussion, observed findings and conclusions from the consultations. - 2.8.5.
 Section 5.2 provides more information on the principles of giving advice and effective report writing.